Time-series Configurations in RBFS

 -

-Alert Configuration: Inform (alert) users about specific conditions in the system based on the captured telemetry data.
+Alert Configuration: Inform about specific conditions in the system based on the captured metrics.

 -

-Alert Profile Configuration: Group multiple alerts into a single profile by applying the same characteristics to them.
+Alert Profile Configuration: Group multiple alerts into a single profile by applying notification rules to alerts with similar characteristic.

 -